 Well it’s simple.
 We want people who want to hear from us.

-We often get emails from lead generation sources such as conferences and webinars.
+We often get email addresses from lead generation sources such as conferences and webinars.
 And while these leads may have been interested in the initial offering, they may not be interested in hearing from us ever again.

 What we’ve found is that these people will most likely unsubscribe the next time you send any type of email, so we make it easy for them by sending an email dedicated to unsubscribing.